secretGeek/pushpop/README.md

 *mental stack manager*

-You're working on one thing... another problem arises... or an interruption occurs... you need to push the new thing on top of your mental stack.
+You're working on one problem, when another problem arises... or perhaps an interruption occurs... now you need to push the new thing on top of your mental stack.
+Start solving the new problem, but be ready to come back to the old problem.

 What do you do?